kalki/RoboND-Rover-Project/report.md

     ![Rover is stuck][a_image2]

-## Rover Sim Point 1: Perception and decision ###
+## Rover Sim Point 1: Perception ###
 > Fill in the perception_step() (at the bottom of the perception.py script) and decision_step() (in decision.py)
 > functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these
 > functions were modified as they were.

-Point 1 will be discussed in 2 parts:  perception and decision
+Point 1 will be discussed in 2 parts:  perception and decision.
+This section is only for perception. next section will discuss decision.

-## Rover Sim Point 1: Perception Part ##

 Preception part is almost same as what is done in notebook.
 Please refer to notebook part about color thresholding and world mapping.
 There are 3 things to be mentioned as followed.